 According to the World Health Organization (WHO), 1.75 million people are infected with the hepatitis C virus each year.
 Approximately 71 million people are chronically infected and at risk of developing liver cirrhosis and/or liver cancer.
 About 400,000 people worldwide die from hepatitis C-related liver diseases each year.

-Any blood spills - including dried blood, which can still be infectious - should be cleaned using a dilution of one-part household bleach to 10 parts water.
+Any blood spills - including dried blood, which can still be infectious - should be cleaned using a 10% dilution (1 part household bleach to 9 parts water).
 Gloves should always be worn when cleaning up blood spills.

 Manuel is a nurse working nights in the local hospital.
 During a shift in the emergency department he is stuck with a used needle that punctures his skin and draws blood.